MH370 – frankly speaking, the last thing we need now is a missing plane…

-Then as more reports – both official, unofficial and of course, an avalanche of speculations poured in widening the mystery over the missing plane, the level of crisis management by the Malaysians authorities becomes more apparent.
+Then as more reports – both official, unofficial and of course, an avalanche of speculations poured in widening the mystery over the missing plane, the level of crisis management by the Malaysian authorities becomes more apparent.
 It did not go unnoticed in the foreign media.
-One even mentioned:-

 “They’re handling a huge global issue as if it was domestic politics,”

-(The DCA chief, Datuk Azharuddin at the center of the crisis and he is backed up by the key people from MAS, the Air Force and the APMM.
+(The DCA chief, Datuk Azharuddin at the centre of the crisis and he is backed up by the key people from MAS, the Air Force and the APMM.
 Image source: The Malaysian Insider)

 The Malaysian authorities have come under fire following conflicting accounts on the last known position of Malaysia Airlines flight MH370 before it went missing.
 The New York Times said the authorities had repeatedly said they were doing their best but Putrajaya and the airline had issued imprecise, incomplete and sometimes inaccurate information, with civilian officials contradicting military leaders.